homeflow/homeflow.github.io/_posts/property-results/2015-04-24-infinite-scroll-options.md

 {% endraw %}
 {% endhighlight %}

-Next, add your anchor or button and provide it with an on click kick event:
+Next, add your anchor or button and provide it with an onclick kick event:

 {% highlight html %}
 {% raw %}